nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list people
-2. CONNECTIONS show a list of persons
+2. CONNECTIONS show a list of people
 3. User requests to delete a specific person in the list
 4. CONNECTIONS delete the person